|

 8.1 to make the drawings and translate their 2-D files to IGS files which

 import through MasterCam to the NC controller unit easily.
+Once a project is approved by the

 instructor, the students can prototype the product and prepare to